Influencing Skills – How to Influence People who can Make or Break Your Innovation Plans

 - Importance of support.
 Decide how important having this person’s support for your plans is – low to high.

 - Level of support.
-Decide how supportive of your plans this person is right now – low, to high.
+Decide how supportive of your plans this person is right now – low to high.

 - Then place the name of the person where your decisions for 1 and 2 intersect.

 Once you have worked through all your names, literally just plotting them onto the grid, identify who influences your most important stakeholders, i.e. in the medium-high category.

-Just seeing this on paper, rather than carrying all the information in a disconnected way in your head, is incredibly useful in itself.
-It allows you to step back and assess how the land lies so that you can plan your route to success.
+Just seeing this on paper, rather than carrying all the information in a disconnected way in your head, is incredibly helpful in itself.
+It allows you to step back and assess so that you can plan your route to success.

 - Strive to achieve a mutually beneficial outcome.

 1. For each of those people in the high importance, high support category.